TRIPH925/TRIPH925/README.md

 ![Lines of code](https://img.shields.io/badge/From%20Hello%20World%20I%27ve%20Written-50.9%20million%20lines%20of%20code-blue)

-🔭 I build Web Applicatons with modern UI/UX, AI projects with complex logic and flows Web3 Dapp with real time blockchain event fetching, NFTs, CrossChain. <br>
+🔭 I build Web Applicatons with modern UI/UX, AI projects with complex logic. <br>

 🤝 I’m looking for a job to challenge **"Real"** world problems.
 I will bring you the best solution for your idea. <br>

 💬 Please feel free to ask me about:

-Web development stacks such as `MERN, MEVN, Django and Laravel`,
+Web development stacks such as `MERN, MEVN, React Native, Django`,<br>

-AI news and topics including `OpenAI, Gemini, LLM, NLP, and Generative AI`,

-Blockchain concepts and trends like `Smart Contract, Solidity, Rust, Solana, WEB3, and DeFi`. <br>

 📫 How to reach me **3h0925@gmail.com**